 Firewalls are notorious for messing with local networks.
 To prevent this common issue, always keep your Windows firewalls updated weekly.

-5. WiFi is disabled
+5. WiFi is disabled (No WiFi networks found)

 If your device’s WiFi is disabled, you won’t find any of the available networks.
 This common problem happens after restarting the device, adding a new update, changing some software, or after a power outage.